-After only a 6 week consultation period last summer we saw the publication of Rebalancing the Licensing Act - a consultation on empowering individuals, families and local communities to shape and determine local licensing.
+After only a 6 week consultation period this summer we saw the publication of Rebalancing the Licensing Act - a consultation on empowering individuals, families and local communities to shape and determine local licensing.
 This was followed by the Police Reform and Social Responsibility Bill.

 Some of the proposed changes, aimed at reversing the perceived bias against local communities in favour of pubs, bars and takeaways were:

 Changes to applications

 The changes are clearly aimed at making it more difficult to:

 The local licensing authority sub-committees will no longer have to show that their decisions are “necessary” for the promotion of the licensing objectives but only that they have “considered more widely what actions are appropriate to promote the licensing objectives in their area”.